 In light of the 2030 Agenda for Sustainable Development and the Paris Agreement on Climate Change, environmentally sound technologies increasingly gain the attention of the global community due to the important role they can play in the fight against climate change and in achieving the Sustainable Development Goals.
 Environmentally sound technologies, often also referred to as “clean technologies”, are a subset of environmental goods, which are defined as goods that directly contribute to environmental protection and climate change mitigation.

 To promote the diffusion and to scale up the uptake of environmentally sound technologies, the international regulatory and political framework for trade and investment in such technologies needs to be decisively reshaped.
-An essential step is to remove barriers to trade in certain goods (e.g. wind turbines, solar panels, carbon dioxide scrubbers, recycling machinery, etc.) of particular importance for environmental protection and climate change mitigation and adaptation, as has for example been discussed in the negotiations of the Environmental Goods Agreement.
+An essential step is to remove barriers to trade in certain goods (e.g. wind turbines, solar panels, carbon dioxide scrubbers, recycling machinery, etc.) of particular importance for environmental protection and climate change mitigation and adaptation, as has been discussed in the negotiations of the Environmental Goods Agreement, for example.
 At the same time, countries are also promoting trade and investment in environmentally sound technologies through regional and bilateral trade agreements.

 Activity 1 – Regional assessments of opportunities for intra-regional trade liberalization of environmentally sound technologies